-Don’t worry we aren’t literally going to take you over to the dark side, but instead enlighten you all about ‘Dark Social’; what it means and how it could affect your social media strategy.
+Don’t worry we aren’t literally going to take you over to the dark side, but instead enlighten you all about ‘dark social media’; what it means and how it could affect your social media strategy.
+What is dark social?

-A. Dark Social is a term coined by Alexis C. Madrigal, tech editor at Atlantic.com, in 2012, to refer to the social sharing of content that occurs when someone shares content or a link by copying and pasting into communications such as emails, instant messages and forum posts so, outside of what can be measured by web analytics programmes.
+Dark social is a term coined by Alexis C. Madrigal, tech editor at Atlantic.com, in 2012, to refer to the social sharing of content that occurs when someone shares content or a link by copying and pasting into communications such as emails, instant messages and forum posts.
+They are essentially ‘invisible’ shares that sit outside of what can be measured by web analytics programmes.

 If you work for a brand or business that uses social media as one of their marketing channels you will have probably had to look at and analyse a web traffic source report.
 Have you ever noticed a large chunk of ‘direct’ traffic in your analytics tool and wondered what that is?
 Well, the term ‘direct’ is just a label put on to all traffic that arrives at a website without a referrer (the URL a user most recently visited before clicking over to the page in question).

 In the early days of the web, everything was link based so you either discovered information via a search, via a link you had been given or you went directly to the site by typing the URL into the browser.

 With the rise of online marketing and of mobile, times have changed and nowadays people can arrive at a website without going to the site directly.

 According to Programmatic ad buying platform RadiumOne, sharing activity through email, instant messaging and forum posts, aka Dark Social, is three times larger than the sharing activity on Facebook, globally.
 69% of all sharing activity takes place via dark social globally versus 23% via Facebook.

 According to a study from GlobalWebIndex and creative agency We Are Social who looked at more than 3,000 internet users aged 16 to 64 in the UK and US, the content most commonly being shared was: